Diggy's Story: How One Viral Dog Photo Brought The Police To This Man's Door

 That face, though <3

-Naturally some level of chaos ensued.
-There was a massive public outcry from animal rights activists but the police officers insisted that they were simply doing their jobs.
-Chief Scott Underwood of the Waterford Police explained to the Oakland Press that they don't make the rules, they only enforce them:
+Naturally, some level of chaos ensued.
+There was a massive public outcry from animal rights activists, but the police officers insisted that they were simply doing their jobs.
+Our job is to enforce the ordinance.

 Doggo on fleek.

 Dan was looking at impossible choices.
 He could pay a $500 ticket or even worse... he could end up in JAIL!
-Of course Diggy's viral photo was not done doing good word because it may have landed Dan and Diggy in hot water but it was also the perfect platform to rally thousands of followers to their aid.
+Of course Diggy's viral photo was not done doing good word because it may have landed Dan and Diggy in hot water, but it was also the perfect platform to rally thousands of followers to their aid.
 People were absolutely outraged that the police had the authority to destroy this new family and remove such a clearly sweet and happy dog from his rightful home.
 These same people were ready to help Dan in a counter-attack, so to speak.

 Watermelon, nom nom nom.

 Dan wasn't going down without a fight.
 His followers and supporters organized an online petition to "free Diggy," and Dan prepped himself for a formal hearing!
 He was kicking off a full-scale legal battle to keep his family intact.
-And it wasn't just about Diggy, both the petition and Dan's legal battle were tackling the big picture: demanding that the township dismantle the pit bull ban all together!
+And it wasn't just about Diggy; both the petition and Dan's legal battle were tackling the big picture: demanding that the township dismantle the pit bull ban altogether!
 This would allow Diggy to come back home and unite dogs with more families in their community.

 Best buds forever.